maito1201/react-electron-sample/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App + Electron

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and electron-builder.

+React Hello World application is wrapped by Electron.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run electron:serve`

+Runs the app as a Electron application.\
+You must run `npm run build` to apply something you edit.

+### `npm run electron:build`

+Builds the Electron app for production to the `dist_electon` folder.\
+Before building section of the Electron app, `npm run build` scripts will be run automatically.

 ### `npm start`